FREQUENTLY ASKED QUESTIONS

 Q. How long does it take to set up?

 A. Usually about 5-6 weeks.
-For example, we started putting up the display for the year 2002 in early November, and it was completed in the first week of December.
+For example, we started putting up the display for 2009 on November 1st.
+It will be done by December 5th.

 Q. Where do we store all of this stuff?